OrcaBus/service-dragen-wgts-dna-pipeline-manager/README.md

 }
 ```

-"enableDuplicateMarking" will be omitted from the final draft event.
+... then this provided `alignmentOptions` section will override the default and therefore "enableDuplicateMarking" will be omitted from the final DRAFT event.

-### Complete Draft Event example
+#### Complete DRAFT event example

 <details>